swashbuck1r/java-rest-backbone/README.md

-backbone.js and RESTful backend (JAX-RS)
+JPA and REST with backbone.js
 ==================

 Backbone.js (http://backbonejs.org/) is a popular lightweight javascript framework for giving structure to complex javascript client-side applications.
 This works nicely with restful frameworks at the back end (the back end is a set of restful services).
-When you launch this ClickStart, it will create a Javascript/Backbone app, a source repo with continuous deplopyment via Jenkins, and a database.
+When you launch this ClickStart, it will create a Javascript/Backbone app, a source repo with continuous deployment via Jenkins, and a database.

 Feel free to use this as a starter project.
 Launch the clickstart, clone the repo and every change you push will be built and deployed.